 We will not charge for initial requests to provide information, but may charge a fee if requests for further copies of the same information are made.
 We will provide the requested information to you within a month of receiving your request, unless the request is complex or numerous in which case, we may extend this period by up to a further two months.

 Where a request is manifestly unfounded or excessive, particularly if it is repetitive, we may charge a fee to provide the information requested or refuse to respond.
 In these instances, we will inform you and explain our reason.

 Before we proceed with any request, we will take steps to verify the identity of the person making the request.

 Right to rectification

 Individuals have the right to request that inaccurate personal data is rectified or completed if it is incomplete.
 If you make such a request, we will take steps to verify whether the data is accurate.
-Where we accept that the information is inaccurate, we will take steps to rectify it.
-If we believe that the information is accurate and does not require rectification we will notify you and explain our reason.
+Where we accept that the information is inaccurate, we will take steps to rectify it immediately.
+If we believe that the information is accurate and does not require rectification, we will notify you and explain our reason.

 Right to erasure (known as the “Right to be forgotten”)

 Individuals have the right to have their personal data erased if: